BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Introduction

 \subsection{Related work}

-The \textbf{Adjoint Method} is a widely used technique for computing the gradients of the objective function with respect to the PDE parameters using numerical PDE solvers in the PDE-constrained optimization framework.
-This method provides accurate gradients and strong PDE constraint.
-However, the method requires explicitly deriving the adjoint equation and solving both forward and adjoint equations at each iteration, which is complex and computationally expensive, especially for nonlinear or high-dimensional problems \cite{hinzeOptimizationPDEConstraints2008,plessixReviewAdjointstateMethod2006}.
+The \textbf{Adjoint Method} is widely used for computing the gradients of the objective function with respect to the PDE parameters using numerical PDE solvers in the PDE-constrained optimization framework.
+This method provides accurate gradients and strong PDE constraints.
+However, the adjoint method requires explicitly deriving the adjoint equation and solving both forward and adjoint equations at each iteration, which is complex and computationally expensive, especially for nonlinear or high-dimensional problems \cite{hinzeOptimizationPDEConstraints2008,plessixReviewAdjointstateMethod2006}.

-\textbf{Physics-Informed Neural Networks (PINNs)} have emerged as novel methods for solving inverse problems in a PDE constrained optimization framework \cite{karniadakisPhysicsinformedMachineLearning2021,raissiPhysicsinformedNeuralNetworks2019,jagtapDeepLearningInverse2022,jagtapPhysicsinformedNeuralNetworks2022,chenPhysicsinformedNeuralNetworks2020,zhangPersonalizedPredictionsGlioblastoma2024,yangBPINNsBayesianPhysicsinformed2021,kapoorPhysicsinformedNeuralNetworks2024,chenPhysicsinformedNeuralNetworks2020,jagtapPhysicsinformedNeuralNetworks2022,zhangPersonalizedPredictionsGlioblastoma2024}.
+\textbf{Physics-Informed Neural Networks (PINNs)} have emerged as novel methods for solving inverse problems in a PDE constrained optimization framework \cite{karniadakisPhysicsinformedMachineLearning2021,raissiPhysicsinformedNeuralNetworks2019,jagtapDeepLearningInverse2022,jagtapPhysicsinformedNeuralNetworks2022,chenPhysicsinformedNeuralNetworks2020,zhangPersonalizedPredictionsGlioblastoma2025,yangBPINNsBayesianPhysicsinformed2021,kapoorPhysicsinformedNeuralNetworks2024,chenPhysicsinformedNeuralNetworks2020,zhangPersonalizedPredictionsGlioblastoma2025,zongImprovedTrainingPhysicsinformed2023}.
 PINNs represent PDE solutions using neural networks and embed both the data and the PDE into the loss function through a mesh-free approach.
 By minimizing the total loss, PINNs effectively solve the PDE, fit the data, and infer the parameters simultaneously, showcasing integration of mathematical models with data-driven learning processes.
 A related approach, \textbf{Optimizing a Discrete Loss (ODIL)}, utilizes conventional numerical discretizations of the PDEs and the loss is minimized over the parameters and the PDE solutions at the grid points rather than the weights of a neural network \cite{karnakovOptimizingDIscreteLoss2022,balcerakIndividualizingGliomaRadiotherapy2024}.
 However, in these methods, the PDE is enforced as a soft constraint, which requires balancing the residual and the data loss, and can lead to a trade-off between fitting the data and solving the PDE accurately.